Michel Besnier

 Michel Besnier (1928–2000) was a French heir and businessman.
-He served as the Chief Executive Officer of the Besnier Group, later known as Lactalis.
+He served as the chief executive officer of the Besnier Group, later known as Lactalis.

 Early life

 Michel Besnier was born on 18 September 1928 in Laval, Mayenne.
 His father, André Besnier, founded the Besnier Group, a cheese company, in 1933.
 He received a Certificat d'études primaires.

 Career

 Besnier started his career at the family business alongside his father in 1946.
-After his father died in 1955, he became its Chief Executive Officer.
+After his father died in 1955, he became its chief executive officer.

 He launched Président, the brand of camembert, in 1968.
-He also acquired Lepetit, Lanquetot, puis Bridel, Lactel and Roquefort Société.
+He also acquired Lepetit, Lanquetot, Bridel, Lactel and Roquefort Société.
 His success lay in his ability to predict the vast expansion of supermarkets.

 He changed the company name to Lactalis in 1999.

 Personal life

 He married Christiane Besnier.
 They had two sons, Emmanuel and Jean-Michel, and a daughter, Marie.
 They owned a house in Marbella, Spain.